Saudi expels Canadian envoy, recalls its own over 'interference'

 Canada last week said it was "gravely concerned" over a new wave of arrests of women and human rights campaigners in the kingdom, including award-winning gender rights activist Samar Badawi.

-"We urge the Saudi authorities to immediately release them and all other peaceful #humanrights activists," its foreign ministry tweeted on Friday.
+"We urge the Saudi authorities to immediately release them and all other peaceful #humanrights activists," the Canadian foreign ministry tweeted on Friday.

+Canada doubled down Monday, with foreign ministry spokeswoman Marie-Pier Baril saying: "Canada will always stand up for the protection of human rights, very much including women's rights, and freedom of expression around the world."

+"Our government will never hesitate to promote these values and believes that this dialogue is critical to international diplomacy," she added.

 - 'Unprecedented crackdown' -